rieckpil/progmot/content/post/writing-a-book-remotely.md

 Running Grammarly to spot low-hanging fruits when it comes to grammar and typos.

-All changes were reviewed by all of us

-`main` branch -> final output
-`preview` branch -> generate a preview PDF

-We were writing our content on feature branches and integrated them into the `preview` branch.
-Once we had enough reviewed sections in the `preview` branch, we released a new

 Automation: We could even directly release from the main branch, but we prefer to still do it manually.
 PDF, Kindle, ePub format.

-The final result was release on the first of August 2021: 450 pages long eBook

-We even organized a small release party where we talked about the project, the sample application and hit the release button together.

-Since the release, we're still meeting each other on a bi-weekly basis.
-We add reader feedback, keep the source code up-to-date and add new section where it makes sense.

 With currently more than 700 readers